2019–20 South Dakota Coyotes men's basketball team

 The 2019–20 South Dakota Coyotes men's basketball team represented the University of South Dakota during the 2019–20 NCAA Division I men's basketball season.
 The Coyotes, led by second-year head coach Todd Lee, played their home games at the Sanford Coyote Sports Center in Vermillion, South Dakota as members of the Summit League.
-They finished the season 20–12, 10–6 in Summit League play to finish in third place.
+They finished the season 20–12, 10–6 in Summit League play, to finish in third place.
 They lost in the quarterfinals of the Summit League tournament to North Dakota.

 Previous season

-The Coyotes finished the 2018–19 season 13–17, 7–9 in Summit League play to finish in sixth place.
-They would lose to Purdue Fort Wayne in the first round of the Summit League.
+The Coyotes finished the 2018–19 season 13–17, 7–9 in Summit League play, to finish in sixth place.
+They lost to Purdue Fort Wayne in the first round of the Summit League.